cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 Congratulations, you should now be able to reach the app at http://APP_NAME.cloudcontrolled.com.

-### Changing the production database
+#### MySQL database

-Now you're going to change the production database from PostgreSQL to MySQL.
+Now you're going to change the production database to MySQL.

 To do so, first add the Add-on.
 For this app, your are going to use the [Shared MySQL Add-on][mysqls] with the free option: